ilikerobots/hcz-jekyll-blog/_posts/2016-11-22-setting-document-title-in-angular2-dart.md

     </ul>''',
 ```

-Finally, we implement the handler on `PlayerComponent` to navigate to our detail route, using the clicked player name as our identifier parameter.
+Finally, we implement the handler on `PlayerComponent` to navigate to the new detail route, using the clicked player name as our identifier parameter.

 ```dart
   void onSelect(String player) {